quantumgenesis1389/Decrypt/README.md

 2. Run the script using Python `python decrypt.py`.

-3. Enter the location of the file to decrypt and the decryption key.
+3. Enter the file directory you want to decrypt and the decryption key.

 ## Note